StanislavSeregin/yandex-speech-kit-synth-app/README.md

-# Yandex SpeechKit synthesizer client
+# Yandex SpeechKit synth app

-## Build single selfhosted app to `./release-build` via docker for:
+Cross-platform app for text-to-speech using yandex api.

+## How to build

+### Run shell command (docker required):

 - Windows